The Princess Switch

-The Princess Switch is a 2018 American Christmas romantic comedy film directed by Mike Rohl from a screenplay by Robin Bernheim and Megan Metzger.
+The Princess Switch is a 2018 American Christmas romantic comedy film directed by Mike Rohl and written by Robin Bernheim and Megan Metzger.
 The film stars Vanessa Hudgens, Sam Palladio, and Nick Sagar.

 The film's concept of two people who look identical running into one another and switching places comes from Mark Twain's 1881 novel The Prince and the Pauper.

 It was released on November 16, 2018, by Netflix.
 The film is the first installment in The Princess Switch trilogy.
 It was followed by a sequel, The Princess Switch: Switched Again, which premiered on November 19, 2020, and The Princess Switch 3: Romancing the Star, which premiered on November 18, 2021.